RecordEvolution/TDMtermite/README.md

 Furthermore, the [Numpy](https://numpy.org) package is recommended to be able to pass arrays of data from the C++ kernel to Python.
 The _makefile_ provides the target `make cython-requirements` to install all required Python modules.
-Finally, to build the Python extension _tdm_reaper_ either locally or install it the targets `make cython-build` and `make cython-install` are provided.
+Finally, to build the Python extension _tdm_termite_ either locally or install it the targets `make cython-build` and `make cython-install` are provided.
 Hence, to install the Python module on the system simply do